 The New Boxing Day Sport - Shopping

 Another ‘sport’ to emerge in recent years is shopping.
-Sadly what was once a day of relaxation and family time sees the start of the sales.
-Sales used to start in January post-New Year, but the desire to grab a bargain and for shops to off-load stock means many now start on
+Sadly, what was once a day of relaxation and family time sees the start of the sales.
+Sales used to start in January, post-New Year, but the desire to grab a bargain and for shops to off-load stock means many now begin on Boxing Day.

 Boxing Day in Ireland

-In Ireland, Boxing Day is known as "St Stephen's Day" and is famous for its "Wren Boys".
+In Ireland, Boxing Day is also known as "St. Stephen's Day" named after the Saint stoned to death for believing in Jesus.

 Food and Drink on Boxing Day

-With guests often popping in for a snack and quick drink, the food and drink on Boxing Day are more relaxed than Christmas Day.
+With guests often popping in for a snack or tipple the food and drink on Boxing Day are more relaxed than Christmas Day.

 Lunch will usually be a buffet or leftovers from Christmas lunch.
 Baked Ham is a popular Boxing Day meat and of course, mince pies with brandy butter or a slice of Christmas cake are almost obligatory.